-Traditionally, many landlords and letting agents have been hesitant to allow tenants to keep pets in their properties.
-Only 7% of landlords currently advertise homes as suitable for pets.
+Landlords and letting agents can be hesitant to allow renters to keep pets in their properties, and only 7% of landlords currently advertise homes as suitable for pets.

-But with animal shelters and charities reporting surges in demand for puppies and kittens during lockdown, and an estimated 9.9 million dogs and 10.9 million cats living in the UK, finding suitable long-term shelter for both humans and their furry friends has become a hot topic.
+But with animal shelters and charities reporting surges in demand for puppies and kittens during lockdown, and an estimated 9.9m dogs and 10.9m cats living in the UK, finding suitable long-term shelter for both humans and their furry friends has become a hot topic.

-Under the new Model Tenancy Agreement agreed last week, responsible tenants with well-behaved pets will be able to secure leases more easily, as consent for pets will now be the default position.
+Under the Model Tenancy Agreement, renters with pets should be able to find a place to rent more easily, as consent for pets is the default.

 Top tips for finding a suitable rental for you and your pet

 While decent pet-friendly rental properties should no longer be quite so challenging to find, your new home will still need to tick certain boxes.

 For example, if you have a cat, you’ll want to make sure the property is away from a main road and has a cat flap.
 For dog owners, making sure your new home is big enough and close to a park is likely to be a priority.

 It makes sense to crack on with your property search a good 8 weeks before you need to move out of your current home.

 Expanding your search area or the type of property you want to live in should increase your chances of finding a new place for you and your pet to call home.